 PLEASE NOTE: This program is currently under evaluation as a result of organizational transitions.
 We have not determined how these transitions will affect our ability to continue to host Visitors at our Center, costs associated with participation, application processes, and other matters.
 As such, the below information is subject to change.

 The Center occasionally hosts scholars from the U.S. or abroad whose research is closely related to one or more of the Center’s subject focus areas.
-Visiting Scholars typically confer with a mentor during their stay at the Center and are encouraged to participate in seminars hosted by the Institute for Health and Social Policy.
+Visiting Scholars typically confer with a mentor during their stay at the Center.
 Visiting Scholars may also be invited to present a seminar to Institute students and staff.

 Minimum qualifications.
 A visiting scholar must have a doctoral degree or be an established expert in his or her field, posses a strong record of successful independent research, and is expected to be proficient in English.

 Length of visit.
 Visiting scholars may come to the Center for as short a period as one month or may arrange to stay for a longer period of 1 or 2 academic semesters.
 The typical length of a visit is 1-3 months.

 Timing.
 The Center is typically able to accommodate 1-2 visitors per year.
 Please contact us at least six months before your desired start time to inquire about availability.